 Weight Limit / Durability: StrongBoard Balance vs. Bosu

-STRONGBOARD BALANCE®- StrongBoard Balance is approved for 500 pounds with no compromise in integrity.
+STRONGBOARD BALANCE®– StrongBoard Balance is approved for 500 pounds.

 Warranty: StrongBoard Balance vs. Bosu

-STRONGBOARD BALANCE® – StrongBoard Balance offers a 3-year manufacturer’s warranty and is proudly manufactured and distributed in the USA.
+STRONGBOARD BALANCE® – StrongBoard Balance offers a 3-year manufacturer’s warranty on ALL of its products and is proudly manufactured and distributed in the USA.

 Most BOSU ball products employ a 90 day limited warranty for home usage ONLY!
 Warranty is void if used in a commercial setting such as a gym or fitness center.

 The PRO Balance Trainer offers 1 year limited warranty for commercial and home usage.